With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 Mint contains menthol and furthermore carotenoids, flavonoids as well as vitamins and trace elements.
 Lastly, this herb has also been linked to helping people with asthma, fatigue, headaches, depression and memory problems.

-10. Kiwi blackberry infused water
+10. Kiwi blackberry infused drink

 Kiwis contain a lot of vitamin A and E and help relieve your body from free radicals.
 Blackberries have on top also amazing anti-aging properties.
 Add some lemon slices if you like.